AI Keyboards for Accessibility: Empowering Users with Motor Limitations

 AI will become even better at recognizing individual motor patterns:

-Dr. Eliza Montgomery, neurologist and assistive technology researcher, predicts: "Within five years, I expect we'll see AI keyboards that can reduce the physical effort of typing by 80-90% for most users with motor limitations.
-The combination of multiple input methods with truly personalized prediction will transform accessibility."
+Dr. Eliza Montgomery, neurologist and assistive technology researcher, notes: "We've already seen AI keyboards reduce the physical effort of typing by 70-80% for most users with motor limitations.
+With the combination of multiple input methods, autonomous assistance, and truly personalized prediction, we're approaching a future where motor limitations don't have to limit digital communication at all."

 Practical Tips for Choosing and Setting Up an AI Keyboard